tytydraco/yessleep/out/Starmans_post_is_one_of_internets_greatest_mysteries_But_I_know_who_he_is.md

 Then, suddenly, I heard a loud, heavy knock through my headphones.

 From my view, I could see the door behind him shudder from the impact.
-The door was just behind in.
+The door was just behind his chair, visible in the camera.

 Snooze turned, startled.
 It was quite late for a visit.